Binissalem

+Absolutely yes, Binissalem is worth visiting.
 It is almost like stepping back in time, Binissalem is untouched, unspoiled, innocent and untapped.
 People can still leave their front doors and cars unlocked overnight and children are often seen playing around the central square, unaccompanied by adults.

-Things to do in Binissalem
+Best Things to do and see in Binissalem

 ESGLÉSIA DE SANTA MARIA DE ROBINES

-The parish church of Santa Maria is one of the most interesting places in Binissalem.
+The parish church of Santa Maria de Robines is one of the most interesting places in Binissalem.
 The church is the third temple construction on this site since it was established in the 13th century, which ios part of the reason why it features several different stylistics to enjoy.
 Inside the church, you can admire the wonderful architecture, the side chapels and all the beautiful art works.
 Also, in the back of the church, behind the apse, you will find the church museum featuring unique collections of religious art and artifacts, very interesting.

 VISIT CASA MUSEUM LLORENC VILLALONGA